Organization

 Establishing the CITYNET Yokohama Project Office

-On April 1, 2013, the City of Yokohama set up the CITYNET Yokohama Project Office (CYO) to continue knowledge sharing activities from Japan.
-The main task of the Yokohama Project Office shall be to initiate and implement projects with beneficiary cities based on their needs.
-The operation of CYO will be supported primarily through funds from Yokohama as stipulated in the TOR.
-Project funds are expected to be supported partially through the City of Yokohama as well as the funding agencies in collaboration with CITYNET Secretariat in Seoul.
+On April 1, 2013, the City of Yokohama set up the CITYNET Yokohama Project Office (CYO) to continue knowledge-sharing activities from Japan.
+The main task of the Yokohama Project Office is to initiate and implement projects with beneficiary cities based on their needs.
+The operation of the CYO will be supported primarily through funds from Yokohama as stipulated in the TOR.
+Project funds are expected to be supported partially by the City of Yokohama as well as the funding agencies in collaboration with the CITYNET Secretariat in Seoul.
 Its staff members are:

 Head of CITYNET Yokohama Project Office